baochau3749/CS362-004-U2018/projects/chaub/README.md

-My name is Bao Chau and my onid is chaub
+This is my assignment-1 submission